Jonatan Binotto: Internazionale

 He was signed by Internazionale in June 2001, in a co-ownership deal, in exchange for Fabio Macellari, who went to Bologna.
 Both Binotto and Macellari were "valued" at 12 billion lire (€6,197,483).

 He was immediately loaned out to Chievo, Brescia and Como.

-Late career
+Later career

 Binotto returned to Bologna in January 2004, after the co-ownership deal was terminated ca. January 2003, but not until the summer of 2004 was he included in the team again.
 He then played for Pistoiese and Triestina in the 2005–06 season, and Casalecchio of Eccellenza in the 2006–07 season.

+Coaching career

+Binotto started his coaching career in 2007 at amateur club Sasso Marconi, then working as an assistant at professional clubs such as SPAL and Bologna.
+He also briefly worked as a head coach for Casalecchio from 2018 to 2019.

+In 2022, Binotto joined Marco Banchini as an assistant at Montevarchi, then following him at Alessandria the following year.

+On 17 March 2024, following the dismissal of Banchini, Binotto was promoted head coach of Alessandria in the Serie C league.